saadsaif97/saadsaif97/README.md

 # Hi there！👋

-𝗜'𝗺 [saad](https://github.com/saadsaif97)！𝗜'𝗺 passionate about web development and learning javascript 💻 <br />
+𝗜'𝗺 [saad](https://github.com/saadsaif97)！𝗜'𝗺 passionate about web development and learning javascript and python 💻 <br />
 I'm currently noob but oneday I will become worldclass web developer :fire:
 Now a days I'm learning react and Django